sandeepgitsub/Data-Engineering-capstone/README.md

 2. Dimension Tables

- 1. us_visas - all the us visa and purpose of the visa
+ A. us_visas - all the us visa and purpose of the visa
     a.
 Data Dictionary
-        visa_type, visa purpose
+        - visa_type, visa purpose
     b.
 How it is built:
         - Use us visa file,drop dulicates on the visa type
         - remove any junk data in the columns
         - Overwirte the table

- 2. country_codes - country and the code for the country
+ B. country_codes - country and the code for the country
    a.
 Data Dictionary
-       country_code, country
+       - country_code, country
    b.
 How it is Built:
         - Use US country code file,drop dulicates on the country code
         - remove any junk data in the columns
         - Overwirte the table

- 3. cities_demographics - city and its demographics
+ C. cities_demographics - city and its demographics
     a.
 Data Dictionary
-       city, state, state_code, median_age, male_population, female_population, total_population, number_of_veterans, average_household_size
+       - city, state, state_code, median_age, male_population, female_population, total_population, number_of_veterans, average_household_size
     b.
 How it is build:
         - Use City demographics file drop dulicates on the city and state
         - remove any junk data in the columns